MicrosoftEdge/MSEdgeExplainers/Popup/explainer.md

 `popup` will include:

 * A few options to invoke/show the `popup`:
-  * A `popup` attribute, applied to whichever element should invoke a given popup (if applicable).
+  * A `popup` attribute, applied to whichever elements should invoke a given popup (if applicable).
   * An optional `open` attribute, applied to the `popup` to express that it should be shown.
   * A `show()` JavaScript method, for invoking the `popup`.
 * When visible, a default set of behaviors as well as a default positioning scheme.